Democratic Republic of the Congo: Mining

 The mining sector has been responsible for much of the DRC's economic growth since the Second Congo War.
 The DRC is the world's largest producer of cobalt ore, accounting for 70% of global production in 2023, and a major producer of copper and diamonds.
 It has 70% of the world's coltan, a third of its cobalt, more than 30% of its diamond reserves, and a tenth of its copper.
-In February 2018, global asset management firm AllianceBernstein defined the DRC as economically "the Saudi Arabia of the electric vehicle age," because of its cobalt resources, cobalt being essential in the production of the lithium-ion batteries that power many electric vehicles.
-Diamonds come from Kasaï Province in the central DRC, though by far the largest mines are located in southern Katanga Province and are highly mechanized, with a capacity of several million tons per year of copper and cobalt ore, and refining capability for metal ore.
-The DRC is the second-largest diamond-producing nation in the world, (Note: In terms of annual carats produced) and artisanal and small-scale miners account for most of its production.
+In February 2018, global asset management firm AllianceBernstein defined the DRC as economically "the Saudi Arabia of the electric vehicle age", because of its cobalt resources, cobalt being essential in the production of the lithium-ion batteries that power many electric vehicles.

+Diamonds come from Kasaï Province in the central DRC.
+By far the largest mines are located in southern Katanga Province and are highly mechanized, with a capacity of several million tons per year of copper and cobalt ore, and refining capability for metal ore.
+The DRC is the second-largest diamond-producing nation in the world.
+(Note: In terms of annual carats produced) Artisanal and small-scale miners account for most of its production.